dsoprea/StripPreambleCs/README.md

 The matcher has two properties that you might find useful to set:

 - `Debug`: Whether to print hit/miss information to the debugger console.
 FALSE by default.
-- `StripLines`: Whether to automatically strip every line before checking.
+- `StripLines`: Whether to automatically trim (remove whitespace on) every line before checking.
 TRUE by default.